 It is also worth noting that you can re-boil the mouthguard again since the mold can be softened in high heat.
 Although some people suggest that getting a new mouthguard is better if there is a drastic change in your teeth formation since it can be hard to get an accurate shape once the mouthguard is used once.
 Re-boiling a mouthguard is possible if you need to make a slight adjustment.

 How Do I Know if I Boiled my Mouthguard Properly?

-Many inexperienced users do not really know if their mouthguard fits and protects like it should.
+Many inexperienced users do not really know if their mouthguard fits and protects as it should.
 Here are a few tips to tell if you need to boil it again: